Acuity AI Advisory

 Is AI literacy training mandatory for Irish employees under the EU AI Act?

 Yes.
-Article 4 of the EU AI Act has been in force since February 2, 2025, and requires all organisations operating in the EU — including Irish employers — to ensure that staff who work with AI systems have a sufficient level of AI literacy.
-This is not optional guidance; it is a binding legal obligation.
+Article 4 of the EU AI Act has applied since February 2, 2025, and requires all organisations operating in the EU — including Irish employers — to support the development of a sufficient level of AI literacy among staff who work with AI systems (the May 2026 Digital Omnibus softened the original “ensure” wording, but the obligation stands).
+It is a binding legal obligation, and per the European Commission's AI Literacy Q&A its supervision and enforcement begin on 2 August 2026.
 The scope is broad: any organisation using AI tools, including Microsoft Copilot, ChatGPT, AI-assisted scheduling, recruitment, or customer service tools, is in scope.

 What does sufficient AI literacy mean in practice?